DeepDoge/discord-steam-proton-rpc/README.md

 # Build And Usage
 ## Build (Skip this part if you are just gonna download the executables)
-- You need to have `dotnet` sdk for `.NET6.0` (You only need this, if you wanna build it yourself)
+- You need to have `dotnet` sdk for `.NET6.0` (You only need this, if you wanna build it yourself) -- Or you can use the VSCode DevContainer extension and open the project in Container.
 - Then run `build.sh`.
 - It's gonna create 2 executable files in `./dist`.
 ### If you don't wanna build